The First Decade – Open Source License Compliance and Governance

 The Hub quickly garnered market acceptance, winning the 2015 Massachusetts Technology Leadership Council (MassTLC) award for most innovative new product in security.

-As well as its license compliance and M&A solutions, Black Duck now offers a full portfolio of application and container security products and services.
+As well as its license compliance and M&A due diligence solutions, Black Duck now offers a full portfolio of application and Docker container security products and services.